cloudfoundry/bosh-softlayer-cpi-release/docs/recover_missing_vm.md

-# Recover the missing vm after 'bosh deploy' failure
+# Recover the missing vm from 'bosh deploy' failure

 # Table of Contents